 - Wattana, the world’s smartest orangutan lives in the zoo of Paris.

 - They have their own Statue of Liberty in the city.
 Can you find it?
+It shouldn’t be too hard, as they actually have five in Paris!

 - City of Lights refers to the number of intellectuals living in Paris and not the lights as many think.
 Paris is home of many painters, writers, and other intellectuals.